Table of contents

 There are many options people can consider.
 For example, local councils often have a city dump that has a recycling facility.
 Consequently, good items are made available for purchase by the public in a recycling or ‘Buy Back’ shop.
 So it is easy to recycle and save.

-One of our savings tips is to shop at opportunity shops, thrift shops or charity shops.
+Another one of our savings tips is to shop at opportunity shops, thrift shops or charity shops.
 These can also be a great place to find household items at a super cheap rate.
 In addition, they often carry everything from crockery to second hand suits.
 Make sure to check out your local Op shops.

 A good recycling strategy should also include ‘repurposing’ items around the home.
 Things that have outlived usefulness for one purpose, may be able to begin a new life with a different purpose.
 For example, a plastic milk carton may have a second life as a pot for growing seedings.